 Rachel has more than 20 years of experience in the fitness profession.
 Working with busy professionals and active retirees, Rachel offers motivation, instruction and support to help her clients make the most of their exercise time.
 Rachel also works with older adults looking to maintain functional movement and balance for everyday quality of life.
 In 2011 Rachel was awarded the New York State Assembly Certificate of Merit in recognition of her “commitment to improving the lives and health of seniors through dynamic fitness education.”

 Her own fitness journey began in high school.
 Since then Rachel has explored many fitness topics from a variety of different perspectives.
-Rachel began her career in Worksite Health Promotion as a Fitness Center Manager and has been an independent Personal Trainer & Instructor since 2002.
+Rachel began her career in worksite health promotion as a fitness center manager and has been an independent personal trainer and instructor since 2002.
 Throughout her career one constant has been the power of the fitness myth.
 Popular fitness myths are a major source of misinformation and a major obstacle to results.
-Rachel has authored two eBooks (“The Fitness Paradox” and “Fitness Education for Consumers”) with the goal of “Raising the Bar” of fitness knowledge, and fitness, in America.
+Rachel has authored two eBooks (The Fitness Paradox and Fitness Education for Consumers) with the goal of “Raising the Bar” in the field of physical fitness in America.

 As Head Exercise Therapist at the Alternative Medicine Center for HIV/AIDS he prescribed exercise and provided exercise testing services for HIV patients with other diseases and disorders.
 He worked in the private setting for many years training people with goals ranging from performance enhancement to maximizing health and fitness.
-He also worked as fitness manager for the New York Sports Club where training his staff was what he cherished the most.
+He also worked as fitness manager for the New York Sports Club where training his staff was what he cherished most.
 Norberto has also researched exercise in the HIV and substance abuse populations, and taught exercise-science related courses for five years at The Huertas College in Puerto Rico.

 Recently he joined the faculty at Queens College where he teaches graduate and undergraduate nutrition and exercise science courses.
 Norberto is also a member of the American College of Sports Medicine